mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 | MonarchSubfilePageChanged  | Called right after a subfile rows have been changed by AJAX response.| To re-apply event handlers that might have been lost.|
 | MonarchWindowBackgroundHtmlToImageFilter  | A node is passed.
 Return *true* to include, *false* to exclude.| Filter-out elements when saving Page (as background for next) |

+All you need to do is implement any of the `Notification callback` functions in your Script code, and `Expo Client Library` will call it when it needs to.

+>All `Notification callback` functions are optional.